hashtagbime/724/SamanAPI.md

             in this route you can send the phone number of the user that where sent to the server in basicinfo and get all the requests he/she made
             Method:GET
             URL: http://87.107.135.248:3000/samanAPI/Statistics/HealthRequestsLisByPhoneNumber?phone=09381434789
+            Headers = {
+                                            Client-Key: the client key that were gavin to you in the previews document }
             Params: {
                 phone: the user's phone number
             }